excid3/rails/guides/source/getting_started.md

 Follow the [Install Ruby on Rails Guide](install_ruby_on_rails.html) if you need to install Ruby and/or Rails.

-Let's verify the correct version of Rails is installed correctly.
+Let's verify the correct version of Rails is installed.
 To display the current version, open a terminal and run the following.
 You should see a version number printed out:

 ```bash
 $ rails --version
 Rails 8.0.0
 ```

 The version shown should be Rails 8.0.0 or higher.

 ### Creating Your First Rails App

 Rails comes with several commands to make life easier.
 Run `rails --help` to see all of the commands.

 `rails new` generates the foundation of a fresh Rails application for you, so let's start there.

-To create our `store` application, run the following prompt in your terminal:
+To create our `store` application, run the following command in your terminal:

 ```bash
 $ rails new store